ikko/sym/docs/readme_details/13_conclusion/index.md

 `Symbol`'s ability to represent unique entities and their relationships makes it an ideal candidate for constructing various advanced data structures:

--   **Domain-Specific Languages &#40;DSLs&#41;**: By mapping domain concepts to `Symbol` instances and their relationships, developers can create intuitive and expressive DSLs.
+-   **Domain-Specific Languages &(DSLs&)**: By mapping domain concepts to `Symbol` instances and their relationships, developers can create intuitive and expressive DSLs.
 This allows domain experts to define complex rules and structures using a language tailored to their specific problem space.
 -   **Runtime Graphs**: `Symbol` facilitates the dynamic creation and manipulation of graphs at runtime.
 This is invaluable for applications requiring flexible data models, such as network topologies, dependency graphs, or process flows.
 -   **Knowledge Trees**: The hierarchical and relational capabilities of `Symbol` make it suitable for building knowledge representation systems.
 Concepts, facts, and their interconnections can be modeled as symbols and relationships, forming a navigable knowledge base.